 If you are a victim of a construction site accident, you can file a personal injury lawsuit against the individuals or companies responsible for the accident.
 A personal injury lawsuit can allow you to get compensation for your injuries, including medical costs, lost wages, pain and suffering, and loss of future income.

-- If someone is killed in a construction accident, the surviving family can file a wrongful death lawsuit against those responsible.
+If someone is killed in a construction accident, the surviving family can file a wrongful death lawsuit against those responsible.1 When a construction accident happens on the job, workers’ compensation should cover some medical expenses and lost income.2

-If you have further questions after reading this article, we invite you to contact us at Shouse Law Group.
+If you have further questions after reading this article, we invite you to contact our California personal injury lawyers at Shouse Law Group.
 Also see our article on construction lawsuits.

 The parties responsible for a construction injury depend on the type of accident and who was involved.
 Liability for a construction accident could fall on the: